- Program Overview

 Tuition Refund Schedule:

 If you are dropping or withdrawing from a course, you may only be refunded a portion of the tuition paid.
+Please note that the add/drop schedule is different from the refund schedule.
+Please review the dates listed on the Bursar's website to ensure full understanding of the financial repercussions of dropping/withdrawing a course.
 Learn more >

 Obtaining an ID card: